-Description The property comprises a converted first floor flat in a two storey block of two units.
-Accommodation First: Entrance Porch, Entrance Hallway open to Kitchen, Living room, two Bedrooms, one with Dressing Room off and Shower Room.
-Gross internal floor area (m2) 68sq.m. or thereby.
-Neighbourhood and location The property forms part of an established residential area in the town of Forfar.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
+Description The property comprises a self contained ground floor flat in a two storey plus attic block.
+The property was originally two flats spread over two blocks.
+Accommodation GROUND FLOOR: Entrance hallway, lounge, kitchen, two bedrooms and shower room.
+Gross internal floor area (m2) 78sq.m or thereby.
+Neighbourhood and location The property forms part of an established residential area within Forfar.
+The surrounding properties in the immediate vicinity are generally of a similar style and age.
 A range of typical local amenities can be found nearby.
-Age 140 years approx. Weather It was sunny and dry, following generally similar conditions.
-Chimney stacks The chimney stacks are of stone construction, having a pointed finish.
-Metal junctions are in place to the roof coverings.
+Age 120 years approximately.
+Weather It was sunny and dry following generally similar conditions.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are chimney stacks of stone construction having a pointed finish.
+Cement junctions are in place to roof covering.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched design, overlaid with natural slates having metal ridge fixings.
-Parapet wall upstands are in place and have cement skews at the junctions to roof slope coverings.
-Access to the roof space is available via a ceiling hatch in the hallway.
-The roof is of timber construction, with timber sarking.
-The roof space has been partly floored for storage purposes.
-There is insulation materials laid over the ceiling joists.
-Rainwater fittings There are half round cast iron gutters in place, which connect to cast iron downpipes.
+The roof is of a pitched design overlaid with natural slates with a metal ridge and cement skews.
+The upper flats have converted the roof spaces by the creation of dormers.
+These have a flat roof with a hanging slate finish.
+No access was available to the roof space due to this being located in the flats above.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+There are half round uPVC gutters which connect to cast iron and PVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The block is of traditional stone wall construction.
-The walls have a harled and pointed external finish.
-The walls are approximately 650mm thick.
-There is an external brick and concrete access stairwell, having metal handrails, serving the subject.
+The block appears to be traditional stone wall construction.
+The walls have a rendered external finish.
+The walls are approximately 600mm thick.
+The wall between the subject and pend is of a single brick wall construction.
+There is brick and concrete steps which serves the upper flat.
+I would make the reasonable assumption that a suitable damp proof course was installed in the property at the time of construction in line with regulations in place at the time.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access door is of UPVC double glazed and panelled style.
-External decorations The external items have a primarily self-maintaining finish.
-Conservatories / porches There is a porch at the rear of the property.
-This is of thin profile wall construction, finished externally in timber cladding, beneath a flat roof.
-Communal areas Access to the property is via a shared path.
-There are communal areas of garden ground.
-Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
-Outside areas and boundaries The property appears to have a shared dying green area of garden ground to the rear.
-Ceilings Visually inspected from floor level.
-The ceilings are of lath/plaster and plasterboard construction.
-There is timber panelling installed in parts.
+WINDOWS: Double glazed uPVC framed window units are installed.
+DOORS: The access door is of a timber double glazed panel design.
+External decorations Visually inspected.